carlesonielfa/dsml-capstone/README.md

 - `notebooks/visualize_maintenance.ipynb`: Notebook to visualize the maintenance information and to create and view the graphics that can be seen in the streamlit app.

 ### Time Series

+- `notebooks/time_series_analysis.ipynb`: Notebook for the time series analysis of the data.